Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 Next, create an entry in the service catalog that:

 - Allows the requester to choose which Kubernetes version to deploy (optional)
-- Allows the requester to specify the name of the Commander managed system
+- Allows the requester to specify the name of the Commander cloud account
 - Provisions three linked clones from the previously built vSphere template
 - Applies the component-level completion workflow to each deployed VM
 - Applies the service-level completion workflow to the deployed cluster